Isrothy/neominimap.nvim/README.md

   -- How many rows a dot should span y_multiplier = 1, ---@type integer

+  buffer = {
+    -- When true, the minimap will be recreated when you delete the buffer.
+    -- When false, the minimap will be disabled for the current buffer when you delete the minimap buffer. persist = true, ---@type boolean
+  },

   ---@alias Neominimap.Config.LayoutType "split" | "float"

   --- Either `split` or `float`